Posted on November 4, 2011 by admin

 Third Offense: Three DWI offenses within 10 years, and the last 2 occurred within 5 years will result in permanent loss of Drivers License.
 However, after 5 years, the DWI offender can request a hearing by the North Carolina Division of Motor Vehicles to reinstate the Driver’s License.

-Habitual Impaired Driving: Receiving a fourth DWI conviction within a 10 year period will result in a conviction of Habitual Impaired Driving.
+Habitual Impaired Driving: Receiving a third DWI conviction within a 10 year period will result in a conviction of Habitual Impaired Driving.
 This DWI is considered a felony and a minimum prison sentence of one year.
 The prison sentence can not be suspended or shortened for any reason.
 Loss of Driver’s License is lifetime and cannot be reinstated at any time.
 No appeals are allowed by the North Carolina DMV for a conviction of Habitual Impaired Driving.

 If you are convicted of Driving While Impaired in the State of North Carolina a number of things happen.
 After the hearing in court where the Judge listens to the police officer, the District Attorney, and you attorney, the Judge will determine guilt.
 If found guilty, you will receive one of 5 levels of punishment.
 Level One is the most severe and Level 5 the least severe.